What is PRF growth factor?

 However, this depends on two crucial events: availability of cell types needed and presence or absence of signals necessary to recruit and stimulate the cells.
 The cascade of healing of any wound initiated by clot formation, followed by proliferative and maturative stage.
 Growth factors favor wound healing by promoting proliferation of cells (mitogenesis), migration of cells (chemotaxis), and stimulation of new blood vessel formation (angiogenesis).

 Platelets enucleated hematologic component derived from bone marrow precursor cells megakaryocytes.
 Platelets help in expulsion of growth factors like PDGF, TGF-β, IGF-I upon their activation.
 TGF-β has chemotactic effect on osteoblastic cells and endothelial cells, inhibitory effects on osteoclasts, and initiates woven bone formation.
 IGF-1 stimulates proliferation of osteoblasts and increases expression of osteocalcin for matrix synthesis.
 Hence, a combination of IGF-1 and PDGF checks the rate and quality of wound healing.

 How is PRF growth factor made?

 For preparation of PRF, only centrifuged blood without any addition of anticoagulant and bovine thrombin required.
 Blood sample taken without anticoagulant in 10-mL tubes in a glass or glass-coated plastic tube and immediately centrifuged at 3000 rpm for 10 minutes.
-The resultant product consists of the following three layers.
-Above all top-most layer consisting of an acellular plasma, PRF clot in the middle, and a red corpuscle base at the bottom.
+In addition, the resultant product consists of the following three layers.
+Above all, top-most layer consisting of an acellular plasma, PRF clot in the middle, and a red corpuscle base at the bottom.
 Therefore, compression between two sterile gauzes or in a specific PRF tool, enables the clot to be transformed into a membrane.